 Standards of Satisfactory Academic Progress

 Attempted hours include both hours attempted at UNO and any transfer hours accepted from other schools you have attended.
 All credit hours for repeated courses will be included in the attempted hours calculation.
-Also, if the number of credit hours a student still needs to graduate, in addition to the number of hours a student has already attempted exceeds the maximum attempted hour total above, the student’s aid eligibility will be cancelled.
+Also, if the number of credit hours you still need to graduate, in addition to the number of hours you have already attempted exceeds the maximum attempted hour total above, your aid eligibility will be cancelled.

 Reinstatement of Eligibility

 Students who do not meet one or more of the SAP standards are no longer eligible to receive federal student aid and will be notified by email.
 Financial aid programs include, but are not limited to, all federal grants, loans and work-study, state grants, and most University of Nebraska at Omaha need-based grants and scholarships.

 If you have incurred circumstances such as a death of a close family member, serious illness or injury to yourself, or other serious extenuating circumstances that you feel have significantly contributed to your academic situation, you may appeal the Grade Point Average Standard or Pace of Progression.
 Appeals will not be allowed for maximum credit hour issues or multiple retake issues.

 1. Appeals must be typed and submitted to the UNO Office of Financial Support and Scholarships using the UNO SAP Appeal Form.
 The appeal should be submitted within 30 days of the SAP email notification.
 The appeal form is available at http://www.unomaha.edu/admissions/financial-support-and-scholarships/tools-and-resources/satisfactory-academic-progress.php

 2. The appeal must provide a full explanation of why the standards were not originally met, and what changes students have made to ensure all SAP standards will be met in future semesters.
 Supporting documentation may be supplied with their appeal submission.